3cb/ssc/README.md

 ```bash
 go get "github.com/3cb/ssc"
 ```
-## SocketPool Layout
+## Pool Layout
-Each WebSocket has its own readSocket and writeSocket goroutine but there is only one instance of each control goroutine per SocketPool:
+Each WebSocket has its own readSocket and writeSocket goroutine but there is only one instance of each control goroutine per Pool:

 ![Diagram](https://images2.imgbox.com/c6/d5/RbGZhCNw_o.png?download=true)

 ## Example Usage

-First create an instance of `ssc.SocketPool` by calling `ssc.NewSocketPool()` which takes a configuration object as a parameter:
+First create an instance of `ssc.Pool` by calling `ssc.NewPool()` which takes a configuration object as a parameter:
 ```go
 sockets := []string{
     "wss://api.example.com/ws1",